ci-compass/cicf/week11/README.md

 # CICF Week 11

+This week we will look at some data wrangling on a tabular dataset.
+We will then fit a decision tree and a random forest model to the data.

 ## Tutorial

 This class focuses more on the tools and concepts you might encounter related to cyberinfrastructure.